shashankkumarIITB/CS772-DL4NLP/Assignment3/README.md

 | models | Contains the model (after training) |
 | templates | contains the html file for GUI testing |

+## IMPORTANT
+Please read the file NOTE.txt in WITH EMBEDDING folder.

 ## Execution
 Run preprocess.&#8203;py.